LeeT27/scatterV/README.md

   <img src="https://github.com/user-attachments/assets/855c08f7-7e33-4f49-b01e-93e95c569be3" width="200px" alt="Monte Carlo">
 </div>
 <br><br>
-An internal "hits" counter is incremented everytime it lands inside the quarter circle and a total "samples counter" is incremented everytime, independent of where it lands.
+An internal "hits" counter is incremented every time it lands inside the quarter circle and a total "samples counter" is incremented every time, independent of where it lands.
 The approximation of π is found through the ratio of points:

 $$\pi \approx 4 \times \frac{\text{hits}}{\text{total samples}}$$

 The ratio will converge to π as the sample size approaches ∞.
 For the sake of hardware, I stuck to displaying only hits and sample count on FPGA so that decimals don't need to be calculated.
-Here is the video demo of the working proccesor and program:
+Here is the video demo of the working processor and program:

 [https://img.youtube.com/vi/kfW94tNMFkA/0.jpg](https://upload.wikimedia.org/wikipedia/commons/0/0b/RedDot_Burger.jpg)